What is Box Plot?

-Note that outliers are not necessarily always “bad”, they may be the most important and most rich information part of the dataset.
+Note that outliers are not necessarily always “bad”, they may be the most important and most informative part of the dataset.
 They should not be removed without properly verifying.
-Outliers are very important and require special treatment; they may be the key under study or the may be the results of human errors.
+Outliers are very important and require special treatment; they may be the key understudy or they may be the result of human errors.

-I have used Data Science tools like R and Python to come up with insights.
+I have used Data Science tools like R and Python to come up with these insights.

 - Load the required packages